-However, in some cases the buildings cannot manage to maintain this temperature, which is due primarily to the outdoor temperature.
-Our buildings are typically built to maintain the proper temperature indoors if the outdoor temperature is between -18 degrees Celsius in the winter and +27degrees Celsius in the summer.
-When the outdoor temperature exceeds +27 degrees Celsius, the indoor temperature will rise by the same extent, and similarly, when the temperature falls below -18 degrees Celsius, the indoor temperature will fall by the same extent.
+However, in some cases buildings are not able to maintain this temperature, which is due primarily to the outdoor temperature.
+Our buildings are typically built to maintain the proper temperature indoors if the outdoor temperature is between -18 degrees Celsius in the winter and +27 degrees Celsius in the summer.
+If the outdoor temperature exceeds +27 degrees Celsius, the indoor temperature will rise by the same extent, and similarly, when the temperature falls below -18 degrees Celsius, the indoor temperature will fall by the same extent.
 For example, it is permissible for the temperature to be +26 degrees inside if it is +28 degrees outside.
 However, the temperature may vary slightly within the range of approximately +21 to +25 degrees Celsius, depending on sunlight or if there are many people in the same room.
-For us to provide you with the best possible climate, it is important for computers and other equipment to be energy efficient, and also to ensure the number of people per room does not exceed what the facility was built for (find out more about interior loads on the next page).
+For us to be able to provide you with the best possible climate, it is important that computers and other equipment are energy efficient, and also to ensure the number of people per room does not exceed what the facility was built for (find out more about interior loads on the next page).